Abd ar-Rahman II

-Abd ar-Rahman was famous for his public building program in Córdoba.
+Abd al-Rahman was famous for his public building program in Córdoba.
 He made additions to the Mosque–Cathedral of Córdoba.
 A vigorous and effective frontier warrior, he was also well known as a patron of the arts.
 He was also involved in the execution of the "Martyrs of Córdoba", and was a patron of the great composer Ziryab.
 He died in 852 in Córdoba.